 With support, our Queensland Affordians took to the challenge during their art program.
 With patience, everyone lined up their crayons along the top end of their canvas.
 They were supported to use the hairdryer to start the melting process.
 Slowly but surely, the colours began to dribble down the white surfaces to reveal amazing artworks!

 “Our site is always a place of fun and liveliness.
-We love incorporating activities that will engage our clients of all abilities and create conversation to develop communication skills,” said Justine Baker, Team Leader.
+We love incorporating activities that will engage our customers of all abilities and create conversation to develop communication skills,” said Justine Baker, Team Leader.

 Make: Melted Crayon Artwork.

 What you’ll need to make your own melted crayon artwork: